TERMINATION ‘WITHOUT CAUSE’ IN ONTARIO

 Invalidating a Termination Clause

 Because of this decision, a large majority of termination clauses in employment contracts in Ontario are now void.
 There are many other reasons why a termination provision may be legally unenforceable.
-If you have just been terminated ‘without cause’, you may benefit by having a lawyer review your contract to see if you can get more compensation than your contract suggests.
+If you have just been terminated ‘without cause’ or you are offered a severance package that limits you to your ESA entitlements, you may benefit by having a lawyer review your contract to see if you can get more compensation than your contract suggests.

 Please note that this article is only to be used as general information and it does not constitute legal advice.
 We encourage employers and employees to contact Levitt Sheikh directly to better understand ‘without cause’ issues and seek legal advice to their questions.